-Interest Rate Risk.
-Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-In accordance with its investment policy, the District limits its exposure to interest rate risk by diversifying its investment portfolio to the best of its ability based on the nature of the funds invested and the cash flow needs of those funds.
+Interest Rate Risk - Continued.
 A variety of financial instruments and maturities, properly balanced, will help to ensure liquidity and reduce risk or interest rate volatility and loss of principal.
 Diversifying investments and maturities will avoid incurring unreasonable risks in the investment portfolio regarding specific security types, issuers or individual financial institutions.
 The District's investment policy states that all funds will be places in investments or kept in interest bearing deposit accounts.